EGhost98/Chibi_URL/README.md

 ## Flash Messages for Form Errors and Successful Login
 Flash messages are used in the Chibi URL application to display form validation errors and successful user login notifications.
 When a form submission fails due to validation errors, the corresponding error messages are displayed to the user.
 Similarly, upon successful user login, a flash message is shown to indicate a successful login.

-## Custom Alias
-A custom alias feature, allows users to personalize their shortened URLs with unique and memorable aliases.

 ## Key Takeaways
 - Building a URL shortener using Django and Python.